Iddarammayilatho: Production

 In September, Amala Paul was selected to play one of the female leads.
 First the makers chose Tapsee Pannu for another role, which was later received by Richa Gangopadhyay.
 But Richa was officially replaced and Tapsee Pannu was selected as the second female lead in the movie.
 Later, Catherine Tresa replaced her.
 Chakri was the initial choice for music director but Devi Sri Prasad was hired later.
 The film was officially launched on 18 October 2012 at Ramanaidu Studios in Hyderabad.
 Filming took place in Spain in February 2013.
 First Look of the movie was launched on 10 March 2013.
 The director winded up films and went to shot digitally using Arri Alexa cameras with ultra primelenses.
 A theatrical trailer was released on the occasion of Allu Arjun's birthday on 8 April 2013.

 Soundtrack

-Devi Sri Prasad, composed the music, collaborating for the sixth time with Allu Arjun and for the first time with Suraj Jagan.
-Pop and reggae singer Apache Indian has teamed up for Devi Sri Prasad to sing a song in this film, which is the first time Apache Indian has sung a Telugu song in his career.
-The audio launch took place on 29 April 2013 at Shilpakala Vedika in Hyderabad.
+Devi Sri Prasad composed the music, collaborating for the sixth time with Allu Arjun and for the first time with Puri Jagannadh.
+British pop and reggae singer Apache Indian is featured on the track "Run Run", and Suraj Jagan contributes vocals on "Ganapati Bappa".

 Reception

-The audio got positive response.
+The audio got a positive response.
 APHerald.com gave a review stating "Refreshing tracks from Devi Sri Prasad and this time stylish star Allu Arjun got stylish songs too from DSP."
 Cineoutlook.com gave a review stating "Very good musical scores.
 Going to rock in the coming days…"

 Release

 The film's overseas rights are owned by Blue Sky for approximately ₹30 million It released worldwide on 31 May 2013 with a U/A Certificate from the Censor Board.
 The movie released in a record no. of 175+ screens in overseas by Bluesky with Digital Quality on 30 May 2013.

-The film was also dubbed and released in Hindi as Dangerous Khiladi 2 in 2014.